-- Use your senses.
-Being mindful of what you see, hear, taste, smell and feel are powerful tools to engage more in the here-and-now.
+Being mindful of what you see, hear, taste, smell, and feel are powerful tools to engage more in the here-and-now.
 For example, go to the freezer and grab on to ice instead of cutting or rub your hands on a fuzzy blanket for calm-down stimulation.

-- Get support.
 Talk to someone you trust BEFORE you self-harm.
 Have an emergency plan with a list of names and numbers with you at all times.
-When you are in the emotional realm and the desire to cut is strong, it can be difficult to “think” about what to do.
+When you are in the emotional realm, and the desire to cut is strong, it can be difficult to “think” about what to do.
 Create this crisis worksheet when things are calm.

-- Draw the word STOP (or an X) on the part of your skin where you typically injure as a visual reminder to not harm.
+If you find yourself wanting to self-harm, draw an X or the word STOP on the part of your skin where you typically injure as a visual reminder not to harm.

-- Distract yourself with something else – play music, dance, scream, hit a pillow or even sleep.
+Do something that you enjoy and keep your mind busy with something else – play music, dance, scream, hit a pillow, or even sleep.

-- Throw out all the sharp objects that you might use.
+Dispose of all sharp objects in your home or office that you might use.
 Not having them accessible may provide time to think before acting.

-- Get professional help.
-Individual and group therapies are extremely effective as medications or holistic remedies.
+Individual and group therapies are incredibly useful as medications or holistic remedies.
 Seek professional help.
 This is treatable once new coping strategies are gain and practiced.

-The most effective treatment for NSSI is cognitive behavior therapy, specifically dialectical behavioral therapy (DBT), which helps to provide clients with new skills to manage painful emotions and decrease conflict in relationships.
+The most effective treatment for NonSuicidal Self-Injury is cognitive behavior therapy, specifically dialectical behavioral therapy (DBT), which helps to provide clients with new skills to manage painful emotions and decrease conflict in relationships.
 DBT specifically focuses on providing therapeutic skills in four key areas: mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
-When searching for a health care provider, be sure to find a therapist who has training in CBT and/or DBT.
+When searching for a health care provider, be sure to find a therapist who has training in CBT and DBT.